gofynd/fdk-client-python/documentation/application/POSCART.md

-Remove Coupon applied on the cart by passing uid in request body.
+Removes an applied coupon from the cart.

 *Returned Response:*